-I guess it is time to share my infinite knowledge with my fellow anime fans and who knows, maybe you'll appreciate the next animation a little more from now on.
+I guess it is time to share my infinite knowledge who knows, maybe you'll appreciate the next animation a little more from now on.

 Before I start, I want to show this chart AIC made a few years ago, to show each step and stage of their production process:

 The first step of the anime production is the planning.
 This is the stage where the team gets presents and discusses the ideas of the upcoming project.

 Once the basic story, its world view, and the personalities of the characters have taken form, they begin drawing up a project proposal and selecting further staff like the director, writers, designers.

 The project proposal purpose it to present the product and contains an outline of the work, the characters, visuals and information about the work’s target audience and sales points.
 The staff begins the search for investors to help produce the project.

 Since the most anime are adaptions of manga or light novels, the sponsors end up backing up the front costs.

 This is a rather interesting point since half of the money ends up somewhere else and not in the hands of the animation studio because the TV broadcast costs are amazingly high.
 They can be up to 50 million yen for a late-night broadcast slot for a long running show.

 The Studios often end up underfunded and that's where sales of merchandise, DVDs and figures come in to compensate.

 After a sponsor has been found, they start selecting the team for writing, design, a director ect.